If you have further questions, please contact the KID Consumer Assistance Division by calling 1-800-432-2484 or through the online form.

 In-Network provider — A health care provider (such as a hospital or doctor) that is contracted to be part of the network for a managed care organization (such as an HMO or PPO).
 The provider agrees to the managed care organization's rules and fee schedules in order to be part of the network and agrees not to balance bill patients for amounts beyond the agreed upon fee.

 Individual Mandate — A requirement that everyone maintain health insurance coverage.
 PPACA requires that everyone who can purchase health insurance for less than 8% of their household income do so or pay a tax penalty.

 Individual market — The market for health insurance coverage offered to individuals other than in connection with a group health plan.
 PPACA makes numerous changes to the rules governing insurers in the individual market.

-Internal review — The review of the health plan's determination that a requested or provided health care service or treatment health care service is not or was not medically necessary by an individual(s) associated with the health plan.
-PPACA requires all plans to conduct an internal review upon request of the patient or the patient's representative.
+Internal review — The review of the health plan's determination that a requested or provided health care service or treatment is not or was not medically necessary by an individual(s) associated with the health plan.
+The ACA requires all plans to conduct an internal review upon request of the patient or the patient's representative.

-Lifetime limit — Many health insurance plans place dollar limits upon the claims that the insurer will pay over the course of an individual's life.
-PPACA prohibits lifetime limits on benefits provided in health plans issued or renewed after Sept.
-23, 2010.
+Lifetime limit — Many health insurance plans once placed dollar limits upon the claims that the insurer would pay over the course of an individual's life.
+The ACA prohibits lifetime limits on benefits provided in health plans.

 Limited Benefits Plan — A type of health plan that provides coverage for only certain specified and limited health care services or treatments or provides coverage for health care services or treatments for a certain amount during a specified period.